Volodiay616/tutorials/README.md

 # Odoo 14 tutorial

-My solution of Odoo 14 tutorial
+This is my solution of Odoo 14 tutorial

 <!-- /!\ do not modify below this line -->